Viewing Course History

 Students must undertake an industry placement.
 Students may need to travel to and arrange appropriate accommodation in the location of the placement.

-Students that do not obtain a work placement cannot complete an additional 2 electives required to complete the course.
-Students who do not achieve a placement will need to transfer to CQ18 BIT to be complete their course.
+Students who do not obtain a work placement cannot complete an additional 2 electives required to complete the course.
+Students who do not achieve a placement will need to transfer to CQ18 BIT to complete their course.

 Recommended Study Schedule